-Swelling of the lip and cheek region is expected after cleft repair.
-The swelling is greater on the side of the cleft.
-Swelling may even cause puffiness of the eye on the cleft side.
-The facial swelling will start to decrease after 3 days.
-An ice pack should be applied to the cheek(s) region during the first 48 hours after surgery.
-In addition, the head should be elevated on 2 pillows to help minimize swelling during the first 3 nights and during naps.
+It is normal to experience swelling of the lip and cheek region after cleft repair.
+The swelling will be more significant on the cleft side and may also cause puffiness of that eye.
+The facial swelling will begin to decrease after three days.
+An ice pack should be applied to the cheek(s) region 48 hours after surgery.
+The head should be elevated on two pillows when sleeping or napping to help minimize swelling.

-Your child will experience pain both from the cleft surgery and the iliac crest bone graft donor site.
+Your child will experience pain from the cleft surgery and the iliac crest bone graft donor site.
 The iliac crest site is generally more uncomfortable than the cleft site.
 Children respond well to ibuprofen (Children’s Advil, for example).
 Follow the directions on the bottle for dosing information.
-For pain that does not respond to ibuprofen, you may use the prescription pain medication as directed on the bottle.
+You may use the prescription pain medication as directed on the bottle for pain that does not respond to ibuprofen.

-A small amount of bloody ooze from the mouth and/or nostril is common.
-Please contact me if your child experiences a sustained nose bleed that has not stopped after 10 minutes.
-There is a dressing on the iliac crest donor site.
-You may notice a small patch of blood on the dressing-this is to be expected and should cause no concern.
-Please contact me if the dressing becomes saturated with blood.
+A small amount of bloody ooze from the mouth or nostril is common.
+Please contact our office if your child experiences a sustained nose bleed that has not stopped after 10 minutes.
+There will be a dressing on the iliac crest donor site.
+You may notice a small patch of blood on the dressing; this is expected and should cause no concern.
+Please contact our office if the dressing becomes saturated with blood.

-Only clear liquids will be offered on the evening following surgery.
-The diet may be advanced to full liquids on the day following surgery.
-Do not use a straw for 3 weeks after surgery.
-After returning home, and for the first 2 weeks after surgery, the diet is restricted to very soft foods that do not require chewing.
-Foods the consistency of mashed potatoes is appropriate during this time.
-Your child should not bite off solid food with the front teeth until 3 weeks after surgery.
+Only clear liquids should be taken the evening following surgery.
+The diet may be advanced to full liquids the following day.
+Do not use a straw for three weeks.
+After returning home and for the first two weeks after surgery, the diet is restricted to very soft foods that do not require chewing.
+Foods with the consistency of mashed potatoes are appropriate during this time.
+Your child should not bite off solid food with their front teeth until three weeks after surgery.

-There are sutures in the mouth.
-Some of these sutures will dissolve, but a couple will need to be removed approximately 10-14 days after surgery.
+There will be sutures in the mouth.
+Some of these will dissolve, but a couple must be removed approximately 10-14 days after surgery.
 The iliac crest donor site only has sutures under the skin.
 Steri-strips are in place to hold the skin edges together during healing.
 The steri-strips will fall off after 2-3 weeks.

-The iliac donor site must be kept dry for 10 days.
-After 10 days your child may shower but no tub baths, swimming pools, ocean or lake swimming until 3 weeks after surgery.
+The iliac donor site must be kept dry for ten days.
+After ten days, your child may shower.
+No tub baths, swimming in pools, lakes, or the ocean until three weeks after surgery.

-There is a dressing covering the iliac crest donor site that will be removed at the first clinic visit after surgery.
-The dressing must not get wet.
-If the dressing does get wet it should be removed.
+The dressing covering the iliac crest donor site will be removed at the first clinic visit after surgery.
+The dressing must not get wet; however, it should be removed if it does.
 Do not remove the steri-strips under the dressing, even if they are wet.

-Women taking oral contraceptives: Antibiotics that you have received for your surgery may make your oral contraceptive less effective.
-You should use an alternate form of birth control until your normal menstrual cycle
+Antibiotics may make oral contraceptives less effective.
+You should use an alternate form of birth control while on a course of antibiotics.

-It is our desire that your recovery be as smooth and pleasant as possible.
-Following these instructions will assist you, but if you have any questions or concerns about your progress please call the office .
+We want your recovery to be smooth and pleasant.
+Following these instructions will ensure the best possible outcome.
+Please call the office if you have any questions or concerns about your progress.
+If your child develops a fever (>100.4), bleeding, nausea, or swelling in the mouth, preventing fluid intake, please contact our office.
 We are available 24 hours a day.
-If your child develops a fever (>100.4), bleeding, nausea, or if swelling in the mouth prevents fluid intake, please contact our office any time of the day or night.